benjaminsampica/benjaminsampicaStatic/content/post/blazordbcontext/index.md

 Ouch, that's no fun.
 So how do we fix this?

 ## The Practical
-There's four ways I've identified to fix this issue - some more palpable than others.
+There's five ways I've identified to fix this issue - some more palpable than others.
 Let's start with the least palpable one, in my opinion.

 > Don't use asynchronous calls to your DbContext

 Yeah, that doesn't feel good.
 There isn't much more to say beyond that this solution just feels like giving up.
 I dislike losing to code!

+Let's just move on and forget this one 😉.

+> Use Blazor WebAssembly that has a separate API managing the data access calls.

+This is exactly how it should be done if you're using Blazor WebAssembly and follows the same pattern that similar ASP.NET Core Angular or React projects look.
+Obviously, this is a huge effort and you're may be too far along to really pivot toward this.
+Likewise, it may be undesirable for other reasons.

 Onto the next one.